-Many people wet the bed, with one in every 1001 people affected throughout their adult life, just with very few speaking about it.
-So if you’re suffering from nocturnal enuresis, just remember that you’re not alone.
+Many people wet the bed, with 1 in every 1001 people affected throughout their adult life.
+However, very few adults speak about it.
+So, if you’re suffering from Nocturnal Enuresis, just remember that you’re not alone.
 Some people wet the bed regularly from a young age, while others may stop during childhood and begin again in adulthood.

 What causes bed wetting?

 Causes of bed wetting can differ depending on how long you have suffered with it.
 However, in some cases, you may just produce larger amounts of urine during the night.
 It could be related to any of the following:

 The necessary nerve and muscle control for your bladder to work correctly may not have developed, meaning that your bladder muscle contracts and empties when it’s only half full of urine.
 The mechanisms that reduce urine production at night have not developed.

 2. Sleep Apnoea

 Since breathing during sleep can be difficult for those with sleep apnoea, the brain works harder to take in oxygen than it does to control other bodily functions, like bladder control.
 Find out more about sleep apnoea here.